illuminatech/balance/README.md

 However, calculating current balance each time you need it, is not efficient.
 Thus you can specify an attribute of account entity, which will be used to store current account balance.
 This can be done via `\Illuminatech\Balance\Balance::$accountBalanceAttribute`.
-Each time balance manager performs a transaction it will update this attribute accordingly:
+Each time balance manager performs a transaction, it will update this attribute accordingly:

 ```php
 <?php